kimcc/hugo-theme-noteworthy/README.md

 - image2.png
 ```

-Then, you can add an image within your Markdown file by using the shortcode like thist:
+Then, you can add an image within your Markdown file by using the shortcode like this:

 ```
 {{< resize-image src="image1.jpg" alt="My first image" >}}